The Foundation is responsible for raising money from the community to support the Performing Arts Center.

 Yes.
 Youth Outreach provides invaluable opportunities for local K-12 students to engage as audience members, performers, and investigators of the performing arts in the context of a world-class facility.
 The PAC has two Youth Outreach programs.

 School Matinee Performances allow students, teachers and parents the opportunity to attend professional performing arts events at the Center during the school day.
 Adapted for school children of all ages, school matinees are held throughout the school year and are generally 50-60 minutes in length.
-For the first time, the 2013-2014 school matinee season has been offered admission-free, thanks to community sponsorship through the Foundation.
+Thanks to the community sponsorship through the Foundation, all school matinee performances are free for students.

 A few fun facts about the creation of the PAC.